Car trade strategy

 Used cars

-• A large growing market
+• A significant market in Finland

-• The direction of electrification is clear
+• The growth of electrification is clear

-• New brands are entering the market
+• New car brands entering the market

 Digitalisation